-Kenai Fjords National Park offers guests some of the most diverse activities in all of the national park system.
+Kenai Fjords National Park offers guests some of the most diverse activities in all of the national park system in the United States.
 Due to its proximity to the ocean as well as the mountains, you will not run out of things to do while in the Kenai Fjords/Seward area.
 Below you will find some of my favorites.

 Due to the rugged and glacier-covered backcountry terrain, there are not a lot of maintained trails in Kenai Fjords National Park.
 In fact, there are two.
 The Exit Glacier Trail is a short and easy 2-mile roundtrip hike to the base of Exit Glacier.
 If you’re looking for something a little more strenuous, the 8-mile roundtrip hike up 4000 feet of elevation on the Harding Icefield is one of the most beautiful hikes in the whole National Park system.
 Check out our full guide on the best hiking boots for both women and men here.

 See Glaciers on a Boat Tours

 Taking a boat tour of Kenai Fjords National Park is a very popular tourist activity.
-There are multiple companies that offer these tours from the Seward harbor, so find who has availability and book ahead if possible to avoid disappointment.
+There are multiple options for these tours ranging in length and distance from the Seward harbor, so find a time frame that works for you and book ahead if possible to avoid disappointment.
 On these tours, you will spend some time looking for wildlife, including whales, puffins, bald eagles, and more.
 You will also cruise up close to some of Kenai Fjords’ incredible tidewater glaciers, pretty amazing!
-If you want to get closer to the water this tour also includes a kayaking trip.

 Take a Scenic Flight

 With a park the size of Kenai Fjords, the only way to see most of it is by air.
 There are tour operators offering helicopter and small plane flights over the park and its expansive landscape.
-This one even lands on the glaciers which is something you won’t forget any time soon, or if you prefer to stay in the air a little longer, this 60-minute flight also cruises over the Chugach National Forest.
-There is also a shorter cheaper helicopter flight available with a 15-minute touch down on Godwin Glacier.
+This 60-minute flight cruises over the Chugach National Forest.
+There is also a shorter, more affordable helicopter flight available with a 15-minute touch down on Godwin Glacier.
 The flights are definitely a pricey activity, but well worth treating yourself to this unforgettable experience.